 “In my own research, I have discovered that there are at least three mentally challenged persons in every community.
 Think of this Akwa Ibom state with 2078 villages; multiply that number with three and the answer you have is possibly the number of mentally challenged persons in Akwa Ibom,” he said.

 While noting that the World Federation of Mental Health provides intervention funds and training for mentally challenged persons, Udofa who said that individuals could not access such funds tasked the state government to establish a bureau of mental matters that could have access to these findings.

 “We don’t have any organisation that can access such funds.
 So, if the governor can appoint a special assistant to him on mental matters or establish a bureau of mental matters, I think these funds can be accessed.
 It is only an agency if government that can get this funding,” he said.

 Udofa, who believes that mental illness is a spiritual problem, said that he mainly tackles it with prayers with a little back up of medical science.

-Also speaking with Straightnews, Paulinus Uko, one of the healed mentally challenged persons in the facility, thanked the president of the NGO for helping to bring his sanity back.
+Also speaking with Straightnews, Paulinus Uko, who was an inmate in the facility, thanked the president of the NGO for rehabilitating him.

-Recounting his ordeal, Uko, who is a native of Nung Oku Ibiet in Oruk Anam local government area of the state, said he was going about his business in Enugu state when the mental affliction started in 2011.
+Recounting his ordeal, Uko, who is a native of Nung Oku Ibiet in Oruk Anam local government area of the state, said he was going about his business in Enugu state.

 “It all started in 2011 when I was in Enugu State.
 I just started hearing strange voices within me and anywhere I went to, they wouldn’t allow me to be friendly with people.
 They even used to tell me that they are the ones that cause people to hate me.